amhellmund/cpp-dev/README.md

 * *Who is the target audience of the tool?* C++ experts already have their setup with pre-defined templates for the different tools (CMake, Clang, etc.), but people who want to start exploring the power of C++ (hopefully, there are still people who want to learn C++) could find this tooling helpful.

-* *Why is there a hard limitation to Ubuntu 24.04?* Ubuntu is probably still one of the mostly used Linux-based operating systems having a good and simple tooling for installing system-wide dependencies.
+* *Why is there a hard limitation to Ubuntu 22.04?* Ubuntu is probably still one of the mostly used Linux-based operating systems having a good and simple tooling for installing system-wide dependencies.
 The goal right now is to build an MVP to see if there is even a future for such a tooling.
 If the tooling turns out to be useful, the limitations would obviously be relaxed to reach more people.

 # How-to Contribute

-**cpp-dev** is currently only available in my mind without any written code.
+**cpp-dev** is currently in an early development and evaluation phase.
-Contributions are welcome in terms of conceptual feedback ("the idea is bulls**t is also a highly valued feedback if good arguments are given) and additional ideas.
+Contributions are welcome in terms of code contributions, conceptual feedback ("the idea is bulls**t is also a highly valued feedback if good arguments are given) and additional ideas.